 I Can’t tolerate the sour taste of Amla…..

-People who cannot tolerate sour taste and people with dental issues generally avoid Amla.
+People who cannot tolerate the sour taste and people with dental issues generally avoid Amla.
 Amla pickle or murabba have either high content salt or sugar which is not good for heart patients and diabetic people.
 Why ignore all other benefits of amla because of its sour taste.
 Try this recipe and enjoy the amla benefits.

 A quick recipe of Amla for everyone-